 One of those annoyances for mobile app testing using whatever test automation framework, real devices and/or real browsers, and different versions of Android and/or iOS platforms have been those automatic dialogs by operating system platform.
 When your test script is going through your app and doing its work to hammer those specific test details, a notification from OS might suddenly pop up.
 What to do and how to get rid of those and proceed the execution?
 We’ll cover that in this blog.

 System Notification Problem with Test Automation and Testing

 Notifications have been a discussed topic both among Android and iOS developers.
-Basically this feature that informs something about OS level – or just a push notification from certain app – can make test automation scripts work flaky sometimes.
+Basically this feature that informs something about OS level – or just a push notification from a certain app – can make test automation scripts work flaky sometimes.
 Naturally, there are workarounds and ways to get rid of that notification, but however we do not recommend using any blockers (or blocker apps) as those may have an impact on OS, execution and even performance of your test session.
 The easiest way to ‘get rid of’ these dialogs, notifications or popups is to generate an auto-accept click either by a run-time click or on an image recognized event.
-We’ll discuss about approaches here.
+We’ll discuss approaches here.
 At the same time if you don’t have a proper Appium environment, download our free Appium beginner’s guide and follow the instructions there to locate and fix the problems.

 Desired Capability to AutoAccept Notification, Dialog and Popup

 With Appium, and especially on iOS, automating those OS level popups is problematic.
 On iOS the permission alerts are system elements rather than something inside the automated app itself, which means you cannot create test steps to handle them.
 Those popups, notifications and dialogs may occur at random and must be handled instantly after test script sees those.

 Appium has a simple solution to this.
 To solve this problem, you can use the desired capability specifically designed to handle these alerts.